The digital revolution in India has brought several ways of making money online. One such trending way of making money is affiliate marketing.

 “vCommission is India’s Leading Affiliate Network delivering performance on web & mobile to top Indian brands through a growing network of 18,000 affiliates.”

 Another network reputed amongst affiliates, Cuelinks too deserves its name in the list of the top affiliate networks of India.
 A blessing for bloggers, Cuelinks has even introduced a WordPress plugin.
 Cuelinks allows you to monetize your content automatically by identifying SEO keywords in your content and adding affiliate links within your content.
-However, there’s a catch: Cuelinks will take some percent of the commission you have earned as an affiliate marketer as their commission
+Among other aspects, reviews state that their reports and payment procedures are top-notch, so Cuelinks is a network to consider.

 The Cuelinks official website boasts more than 1000 campaigns, more than 20,000 publishers, and more than 10 million clicks per month.